chef/chef-web-docs/content/chef_compliance_phase.md

 ### Fetch Profiles

 Set the fetcher attribute with `default['audit']['fetcher']` to retrieve InSpec compliance profiles from either Chef Automate or Chef Infra Server in addition to the location defined by `default ['audit']['profile']`.
-Left unset, the Compliance Phase defaults to the [fetchers included in Chef InSpec](https://docs.chef.io/inspec/profiles/#profile-dependencies).
+Left unset, the compliance phase defaults to the [fetchers included in Chef InSpec](https://docs.chef.io/inspec/profiles/#profile-dependencies).
 Chef Infra and Chef InSpec fetchers are mutually exclusive so, you can only use one of these configurations.

 The following examples: